Artist in Residence Program and Application Details

 - Housing: Local area housing for one person.
 No pets, smoking, or additional people are allowed.
 A short visit from family for an agreed upon time during the session is allowed with prior approval.

-- Compensation: This an unpaid volunteer position including $40/day for expenses; reimbursement upon completion of residency.
+- Compensation: This an unpaid volunteer position. $50/day allowance for expenses will be reimbursed upon completion of residency.
 Mileage reimbursement during residency is available at the volunteer rate of $.14 per mile, beginning after arrival.

-- Recognition of achievement in press releases, advertising, and promotional materials, and on BLM agency and partner websites.
+- Recognition: residency and achievements will be announced in press releases, promotional materials, social media, and on BLM and partner websites.

-- Art Gallery Show: display and sell artwork from the SCARF Art Gallery at the Inn of the Lost Coast.
+- Art Gallery Show: artist will display and sell their created artwork at the SCARF Art Gallery which is located at the Inn of the Lost Coast.

-- Spend at least 75% of residency time creating art relating to the King Range NCA.
-The plan for artwork must be proposed during the interview process by the applicant.
-Any substantial variation from this work plan must be approved by program partners during the session.
+- Artist must spend at least 75% of residency time creating art related to the King Range NCA.
+Residency outputs will be decided based on the proposal package & concept presented by the artist during the application & interview process.
+Any substantial variation from this work plan must be approved.

-- Artist will provide BLM with digital copies of all work created during the residency.
-The BLM will hold a publishing copyright.
-The artist will retain a non-exclusive use copyright.
+- Artist will provide the BLM with digital copies of all work created during the residency.

-- If the Artist is offered and accepts housing by a local community member (rather than the BLM cabin or BLM housing), the Artist will present a finished piece of artwork to property owner in return for their generosity.
+- If the Artist is offered and accepts housing by a local community member (rather than BLM barracks), the Artist will present a finished piece of artwork to property owner in return for their generosity.

 - Lead at least two community workshops, presentations, classes, etc. (adults and youth).

 - Artist will present finished pieces at a one-person art gallery show at the SCARF Art Gallery on the last weekend of the residency.
 The art gallery will retain a 30% commission fee on any pieces sold.
-Art pieces shown should reflect the residents’ stay in the King Range NCA.
+Art pieces shown should reflect the artist’s experiences on public lands in the King Range NCA.
 The artwork must be in finished state, such as framed, matted, and/or mounted (dependent on the type of artwork).
 These materials must be provided by the artist unless otherwise planned with partners.
 A narrative of the art to be presented at the show must be provided at least one week in advance to publicize the event.

 Copyright and Publication